Application Requirements and Focus Areas

 The IFH program is open to BU faculty and OSF HealthCare clinicians.
 Proposals must identify at least two co-investigators: one BU faculty member and one OSF HealthCare clinician.
 Selected projects will receive one year of funding up to $50,000 with the option to re-apply for additional funding after the project is successfully completed.

 Looking for a collaborator?
 We can help you find one here.
-Matching for the summer of 2025 will close on July 2nd, 2025.
+Matching for this cycle will close on December 19, 2025.

 As part of this arrangement, multidisciplinary teams will develop solutions in the following focus areas: